Data Processing Agreement

 Where appropriate, the Controller must obtain the consent of the data subjects with regard to the processing.

--- to inform its employees that the Subcontractor will request access to their mailboxes in order to synchronise the data of the persons concerned (via Google Connect).
+-- to inform its employees and users that the Subcontractor will be granted access to the connected mailboxes in order to send and read mail and synchronise replies on the Controller's behalf;

--- to decide whether or not acceptance of this synchronisation is mandatory.
+-- to decide whether or not acceptance of this connection is mandatory for its employees and users.

-The subcontractor's use and transfer of information collected from Google APIs are in accordance with the Google API Services User Data Policy, including the Limited Use requirements.
+The Subcontractor's use and transfer of information collected from Google APIs are in accordance with the Google API Services User Data Policy, including the Limited Use requirements, and its use of Microsoft APIs is in accordance with the applicable Microsoft API terms.

 The Controller furthermore undertakes to :